This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Located in a peaceful spot on the banks of the Mae Kok River, with luxury rooms offering views of the river or the outdoor swimming pool.
 Hotel also has a spa pool and fitness centre.

-Other Thailand blog posts
+Other Thailand blog posts you might like

 - Guide to the Sunday Walking Street night market in Chiang Mai